petruciocirlan/CLI-Files-to-ToC/README.md

 ## What it does

-Once opened up, the app compiles the paths to the folders and files (also the files from the subfolders etc.) from the 'data' folder (which needs to be in the same directory ass the program).
+Once opened up, the app compiles the paths to the folders and files (also the files from the subfolders etc.) from the 'data' folder (which needs to be in the same directory as the program).
 The first thing you'll see is the Table of Contents which shows the 'chapters' (folders) and their 'sections' (files) from this 'book' that is the 'data' folder.
 You can select one section at a time and read it (display its contents).